 All other rights available

-Dark Blossom offers instead a brand new telling of Japan’s twentieth century story, this time through the eyes of people who always had their doubts about modernity – who greeted it not with the confidence and grasping ambition of Japan’s familiar modernizers and nationalists, but with resistance, conflict, distress.
+Japan Story is a fascinating, surprising account of Japan's culture, from the 'opening up' of the country in the mid 19th century to the present, through the eyes of people who always had their doubts about modernity - who greeted it not with the confidence and grasping ambition of Japan's familiar modernizers and nationalists, but with resistance, conflict, distress.